 Early application for qualifying is advantageous since registration may be capped.
 Early application also allows time to revise and amend a potentially non-qualifying package.

-The up to 3-day GoAERO Fly-Off features three separate missions testing specific skills and capabilities relevant to public good missions.
+The multi-day GoAERO Fly-Off event will be held at NASA Ames in Silicon Valley.
+It will feature three separate missions testing specific skills and capabilities relevant to public good missions.
 See GoAERO Fly-Off Rulebook for rules and mission details.
 The best performer in each completed mission wins a prize of $150,000, and the best aggregate performance earns the $1,000,000 top prize.

 Additional prizes will be awarded: